oradcliffe/realtime-phone-agent/README.md

 # Call Automation Demo with Azure AI Search

-This project demonstrates how to build an AI-powered call center agent using Azure Communication Services, Azure OpenAI with realtime capabilities, and Azure AI Search for product information retrieval.
+This project demonstrates how to build an AI-powered customer service agent using Azure Communication Services, Azure OpenAI with realtime capabilities, Semantic Kernel, and Azure AI Search for product information retrieval.
+See [rag-flow.mmd](rag-flow.mmd) for call flow with services involved.

 ## Features